 The immortal Pheonix

 I’ve always associated with the image of the Pheonix.
 The immortal bird that flies through the sky with fire coming out of its wings and entire body.
-Eventually, there comes a point where the fire is too intense that the Pheonix burns itself to ashes.
+This fire keeps getting stronger and stronger.
+Eventually, there comes a point where the fire becomes too intense that the Pheonix burns itself to ashes.
 But, from the ashes, the Pheonix re-emerges again, into a transformed being, now capable of withstanding the fire it once couldn’t handle.
 The Phoenix never truly dies, its death only means transformation.

 So am I drawn to the darker aspects of life?